MyUncleSam/KeyhelpOnOracleCloud/README.md

 As my system is in german I translated some names into english for you.
 So if a name is not matching, it should at least be a little bit like it :-).

+# Mailserver
+Oracle cloud deactivated the smtp sending by default.
+I think this is a security feature or Oracle to prevent spamming and phishing with their ip addresses.
+So in general it's good, but if you want to use the mailserver it is bad. (source: https://docs.oracle.com/en-us/iaas/Content/Network/Troubleshoot/vcn_troubleshooting.htm)

+To be able to have a mailserver running, you need to follow the steps below.
+But as they are not really easy and need a lot of contact with the customer support I recommend to spend some bucks on a hosted mailserver (or self hosting it).
+I personally can recommend Mailcow.
+It can be self hosted (not in Oracle free tier) or you can pay for hosting: https://mailcow.email/

+## reserver ip address
+1. go to "Compute" -> "Instances" and open the details of the server
+2. on the left choose "Attached VNICs" and open the details of your VNIC
+3. now choose on the left "IPv4 Address", this shows you now your IPv4 Address
+4. klick on the "..." on the right of the IPv4 Addresses entriy
+5. Choose "No public IP"
+6. go to "Networking" -> "IP Management" -> "Reserved Public IPs" (open it in a new tab)
+7. click on "Reseve Public IP Address"
+    - Reserved Public IP Address Name: <choose anything you like>
+    - Create in Compartment: <the one your servers uses, in most cases you only have one>
+    - IP Address Source in ...: <leave empty>
+    - click "Reserve Public IP Address"
+8. go back to the tab of your servers IPv4 Addresses (or follow step 1-4 again)
+9. Now choose:
+    - Public IP Type: Reserved public IP
+    - Check "Select Existing Reserved IP Address"
+    - Check if the new IP Address is selected below

+Now your server has a new public IP address which is not changing.

+## reverse ip lookup (PTR)
+To be able to be allowed to send mails, you need to create a MX entry in the DNS.
+This looks up your domain like "srv.domain.tld" to your IP address like "10.11.12.13".
+But it also needs to lookup the other way around.
+If you check your public IP Address "10.11.12.13", it needs to lookup to "srv.domain.tld".
+If not a lot or all mailservers are not accepting mails from you.

+But you have no option to enable or set it on your own.
+For this you need:
+1. login to your cloud account
+2. On the top right click the question icon and choose "Request a limit increase"
+3. Nicely ask the support staff to change the reverse lookup to the hostname you need

+## enable smtp sending
+As written in the top part, smtp sending is disabled by default.
+So if you try to send to someone, Oracle is blocking this connection.
+This results in my case in connection timeouts.

+The only thing you can do is:
+1. login to your cloud account
+2. On the top right click the question icon and choose "Request a limit increase"
+3. Nicely ask the support staff to enable smtp sending

 # prepare your server for keyhelp
 ## create root password and login to root
 ```bash